john555/bucketlist/README.md

 - Open a terminal/cmd prompt and change the directory to the repository folder.
 - Create a virual environment using ```virtualenv```.
-- Using the virtual environment, install the requirements byrunning ```pip install -r requirements.txt```.
+- Using the virtual environment, install the requirements by running ```pip install -r requirements.txt```.
 - Run the app using ```python app.py```.

 ### How to run test